IBM/page-lab/admin/pageaudit/README.md

 ## Getting started - Coding:
 - Run `./manage.pyu migrate` so Django can create and setup your database as needed.
 - Start the app by running `runserver` (in this root directory).
-- To view the site, open a browser to `http://localhost:8000/report/`
+- To view the site, open a browser to `https://localhost:8000/report/`
-- To view the Django admin, goto `http://localhost:8000/admin/`
+- To view the Django admin, goto `https://localhost:8000/admin/`
 - We try and follow the Django and Python coding design and style guides as found here:
     - https://docs.djangoproject.com/en/2.0/misc/design-philosophies/
     - https://docs.djangoproject.com/en/2.0/internals/contributing/writing-code/coding-style/

 ## Populating data
-- To populate the PageLab Django app with data, goto the Django admin and add a couple URL to test.
+- To populate the PageLab Django app with data, goto the Django admin and add a couple URLs to test.
 - Install and run the [PageLab node app](../../pageaudit)
 - The [PageLab node app](../../pageaudit) will test each URL you have in the Django app once, then stop.
-- Go back and view the site at `http://localhost:8000/report/` and you should see some reports.
+- Go back and view the site at `https://localhost:8000/report/` and you should see some reports.